 Another example of the symbiosis is how Machine Learning models are providing more detailed and regular data inputs to aid the local high-level control system.
 At most cement plants sampling of clinker quality for Free Lime and C3S is at hourly or two-hourly intervals.
 These readings are fed back into the Expert System to reduce underburning and overburning.
 Remote ML models help in three ways.
 Firstly they provide a prediction of the Free Lime and C3S between samples, according to the changes in other interrelated variables in the pre-calciner, kiln and cooler.
 Secondly they remove the 1 hour time-lag from taking a sample to feeding back the quality readings: removing the 1 hour lag allows the Expert System to react more quickly to changes in clinker quality.
 Finally, comparing the ML model output to the clinker sample output acts as a quality retest flag… ensuring the Expert System doesn’t react to poor sample data.

-From our most recent deployment of Delta Zero at a cement plant in South America, since our Free Lime predictions were made available, the weekly percentage of samples out of bounds has been 32% lower than the prior 3 month period: a reduction in underburning whilst not increasing overburning significantly.
+From our most recent deployment of the Carbon Re platform at a cement plant in South America, since our Free Lime predictions were made available, the weekly percentage of samples out of bounds has been 32% lower than the prior 3 month period: a reduction in underburning whilst not increasing overburning significantly.
 Given the performance of the Free Lime soft sensor, the data is now being fed directly into the Expert System with ‘closed loop’ control.

 From our experience, some cement plants are missing critical data points required for this ML model derived optimisation.
 The most common for optimisation of the fuel efficiency of the kiln is related to sampling of the fuel as-fired.
 Due to fuel mix blending and important variations in fuel NCV and moisture content, if ML models are to find true fuel cost optimisations, they need fuel as-fired sampling regimes to increase from monthly to at least daily.
 With the actual frequency needed depending on the variability of fuel quality, and particularly for Alternative Fuels, the particle size.